-Totally disabled: Due to an injury or disease the covered member is unable to perform the duties of any occupation for which he/she is suited by reason of education, training or experience.
-A dependent shall be totally disabled if because of an injury or disease he/she is unable to engage in substantially all the normal activities of persons of like age and sex in good health.
+Totally disabled: Due to an injury or disease the covered member is unable to perform the duties of any occupation for which they are suited by reason of education, training or experience.
+A dependent shall be totally disabled if because of an injury or disease they are unable to engage in substantially all the normal activities of persons of like age and sex in good health.
 Anthem BCBS will determine if a covered person is totally disabled and shall be entitled to request proof of continued disability and dependency at least annually.

-Urgent care: Care for an illness or injury that is not a medical emergency, but requires immediate medical attention.
+Urgent care: Care for an illness or injury that is not a medical emergency but requires immediate medical attention.